-Iraq devises new security plan to guard liquor stores
+Iraq devises new security plan to guard alcohol shops from pro-Iran militia attacks

 More than 24 liquor stores were targeted in attacks over the past two months, according to a Tuesday report by The New Arab's Arabic-language sister publication, Al-Araby Al-Jadeed.